cuustard/schoolwork/imedia/imedia_pages/LRD_revision.md

 ### Synergy & Cross-Media

-Digital Media Definitions:
 Synergy is the efficiency and profit that comes from intergration in cross media ownership.
 Synergy is when 1 company releases multiple products simultaneosuly to promote eachother.
 Synergy is the promotion and sale of a prodcut accross different medias by forging a connection.
-Conglomerate are formed to create synergy, in order to create synergy.
+Conglomerate are formed to create synergy, in order to cross-promote.

 Cross Media Ownership is when a company brances into different media industries.
 For example, Sony branches into film, video games and music